huawei-microservice-demo/mesher-example/README.md

 ```
 ./start.sh
 ```
-This will bring up the Mesher Consumer in 30101 port
+This will bring up the Mesher in 30101 port

 Step 5:
-Start the Client
+Start the Client in VM1
 ```
 cd src/github.com/huawei-microservice-demo/mesher-example/client
 vi conf/app.conf